Azure/azure-powershell/src/ServiceFabric/ServiceFabric/help/Set-AzServiceFabricManagedCluster.md

 $cluster | Set-AzServiceFabricManagedCluster
 ```

-Update dns name and client connection port for the clsuter, with piping.
+Update dns name and client connection port for the cluster, with piping.

 ## PARAMETERS